 Above her right hip, a second hand is placed, sure and firm.

 The right hand above her hip slides across to her stomach and pulls her sharply backwards to press up against his body.
-She hears his breathing now, just as quick and just as heavy.
+Over her shoulder, she hears his breathing now, just as quick and just as heavy.
 His left hand moves from her wrist to her left hand, intertwines its fingers with hers and grips it so tight it is painful.

 She wants to turn round.
 She wants to see the man she has not seen for two years.
 The man she is married to.
 The man who promised her he would return but was not permitted to tell her where he was going.